 New York Law School has a presence in tax law that few, if any, other U.S. law schools can match.
 Our LL.M. program in Taxation takes advantage of New York City’s many resources, as well as the extraordinary depth and prominence of our faculty, to offer specialized training in this important practice area.
 We also offer an American Business Law LL.M., providing advanced training to those holding J.D.-equivalent foreign law degrees who want professional training in American business and commercial law.

 The courses are taught by renowned experts and receive high marks from practitioners.
-Last fall, readers of the New York Law Journal ranked our Tax LL.M.
-No. 1 in New York City in the Best Banking/ Bankruptcy/Tax LL.M. category for the fourth year in a row.
+Once again, readers of the New York Law Journal ranked our Tax LL.M.
+No. 1 in New York City in the Best Banking/ Bankruptcy/Tax LL.M. category for the fifth year in a row.
 In addition, readers of The National Law Journal ranked our Tax LL.M.
 No. 2 nationwide in 2014.
+Our American Business Law LL.M. program was ranked No. 1 in the “other LL.M.” category.

 More information about each of these advanced-degree programs may be found here: